kernelci/lava-docker/README.md

 output/host/docker-compose.yml			Generated from docker-compose.template
 ```

-All thoses file (except for udev-rules) will be handled by docker.
+All thoses files (except for udev-rules) will be handled by docker.

 You can still hack after all generated files.